vangjvn/devchain/docs/run.rst

   $ devchain node init --home $HOME/.devchain

 The `genesis.json` and `config.toml` files will be created under the `$HOME/.devchain/config` directory.
 You can make changes to those files to customize your blockchain.
-Then, set env variables for eni lib.
+Then, set `env` variables for libENI.

 .. code:: bash